Gas Safety Training

 Why is training required?

 Employers must meet their obligations in respect of the Health and Safety at Work Act to 'Provide information, instruction and training to ensure the health and safety at work of employees'.
-BCGA Codes of Practice and Guidance Notes enforce this requirement.
+BCGA provide a range of publications providing safety information and advice on best practice.

 Who needs to be trained?